web3wp/core-contributor-contracts/README.md

         uint256 id,
         bytes calldata blueprint
     ) internal override {
-        // mint the token using your existing implementation }
+        // TODO: mint the token using your existing implementation }

 }